X-linked lymphoproliferative disease: Treatment

 Chemotherapy and hematopoietic stem-cell transplantation (HSCT) therapies have shown great success in treating XLP.
 The development of the two therapies, alongside more efficient monitoring techniques and supportive care, has reduced the overall mortality of the disease from 75% to 29%.
 Care differs depending on the phenotype of XLP expressed, with treatments varying between those experiencing HLH or lymphoma, and whether or not they have been infected with EBV.

 Still, a bone marrow transplant that includes CD34+ hematopoietic stem cells is the only known treatment for the disorder as a whole.
 Patients who cannot find a bone marrow donor have a survival rate of less than 20%.
 In addition to the typical restrictions imposed on donor-recipient matches, XLP1 patients who have been infected with EBV typically receive transplants from EBV-positive donors.

 Eponym

-XLP is also known as Duncan Disease, after 6 of 18 males in the Duncan family died of lymphoproliferative disease, including fulminant infectious mononucleosis and lymphoma.
-It is also called "Purtilo's Syndrome", after Dr. David Theodore Purtilo (1939–1992), a pioneering Pathologist and Immunologist at the American Army Center for Pathology in Washington, who discovered it in the early 1970s.
+XLP is also known as Duncan disease, after 6 of 18 males in the Duncan family died of lymphoproliferative disease, including fulminant infectious mononucleosis and lymphoma.
+It is also called "Purtilo's syndrome", after David Theodore Purtilo (1939–1992), a pioneering pathologist and immunologist at the American Army Center for Pathology in Washington, who discovered it in the early 1970s.
 A native of Duluth, Minnesota, he pioneered the research for this condition after discovering it in one of his patients.
 In the late 1980s, he resided in Omaha, Nebraska and died on September 28, 1992, in Florida, following a stroke before he could deliver a speech to a forum.